-Taipei, the capital of the popular Asian nation Taiwan has become one of the hottest tourist spots in Asia.
-There is much to do, and much to see here and the warmth with which the Taiwanese people welcome you with might make you stay longer than planned.
+Taipei, the capital of the popular Asian nation Taiwan, has become one of the hottest tourist spots in Asia.
+There is much to do and see here, and the warmth with which the Taiwanese people welcome you might make you stay longer than you had planned.
 A beginner might be lost here if not well prepared.
-To immerse yourself fully into the beauty that awaits you in Taipei, you should take into consideration some of the tips we have presented here in this beginner’s travel guide to Taipei.
+To immerse yourself fully in the beauty that awaits you in Taipei, you should take into consideration some of the tips we have presented here in this beginner’s travel guide to Taipei.

 WHEN TO TRAVEL TO TAIPEI

 To gain the best experience possible here, you need to time your visit well.
-Taiwan experiences varying weather and climatic conditions, and while it is generally warm throughout the year, there are months you might try to avoid.
+Taiwan’s weather and climate change all the time, and while it’s usually warm all year, there are some months you might want to avoid.

-While June thru August might seem to be a great time to visit, because are out of school and you’re looking to get away for the summer, it’s actually the months when typhoons seem to be more rampant, and also the months with the most rain, which will in turn limit your movement in Taipei.
+While June through August might seem like a great time to visit because the kids are out of school and you’re looking to get away for the summer, it’s actually the months when typhoons seem to be more rampant and also the months with the most rain, which will in turn limit your movement in Taipei.

 WHAT TO EAT IN TAIPEI